pnt1234/CSE891/README.md

 This introductory course is intended to provide the background needed for students interested to enroll in graduate-level courses such as CSE 802, CSE 881, CSE 847, and CSE 891 (deep learning).
 The course does not require students to have any prior background in data science related area and will cover the mathematical foundations in linear algebra, probability theory, and statistics, as well as the fundamental concepts in data science.
 The materials for the course will be adapted from the following textbook:
 - C.C.
 Aggarwal, "Linear Algebra and Optimization for Machine Learning: A Textbook".
 Springer.

-Lecture materials will also be taken from the following supplementary textbooks:
+Lecture materials will also be taken from the following recommended books:
 - A. Blum, J. Hopcroft, and R. Kannan.
 “Foundations of Data Science”, Cambridge University Press (2020, forthcoming).
 A draft of the book is available [here](https://www.cs.cornell.edu/jeh/book.pdf).
 - S. Banerjee and A. Roy.
 “Linear Algebra and Matrix Analysis for Statistics”, CRC Press (2014).
 - S. Boyd and L. Vandenberghe, "Introduction to Applied Linear Algebra – Vectors, Matrices, and Least Squares", Cambridge University Press (2018).
 A draft of the book is available [here](http://vmls-book.stanford.edu/).

-- P.N.
-Klein, "Coding the Matrix: Linear Algebra through Computer Science Applications", Newtonian Press (2013).
+### Course Requirements:
+-	Internet connection (DSL, LAN, or cable connection desirable)
+-	Access to Desire2Learn (D2L), or other delivery platform.
+-	Ability to scan and upload documents.
+-	Laptop or desktop computer with capabilities to write and execute python programs.

+### Course Delivery:
+This course will be delivered through online (synchronous) instruction.
+You will need your MSU NetID to login to the course content on the D2L homepage (http://d2l.msu.edu).
+In D2L, you will access the course materials, quizzes, and additional resources.

 ### Course Outline:
 The topics to be covered in this course include:
-- Review of linear algebra, probability, and statistics ([BR], [BV], and [Klein])
-- Basics of numerical optimization methods including gradient descent and its variants
-- High dimensional space and random projection (Chapter 2 of [BHK])
+- Linear algebra.
-- Feature learning and subspaces (Chapter 3 of [BHK])
+- Probability and statistics.
+- Numerical optimization.
-- Random walk and Markov chain Monte Carlo (Chapter 4 of [BHK])
+- Random walk and Markov chain Monte Carlo.
-- Linear models, kernel methods, and deep learning ([Bishop] and Chapter 5 of [BHK])
-- Algorithms for Massive Data: streaming, sketching, and sampling (Chapter 6 of [BHK])

-The course schedule is available [here](schedule.md)
+- High dimensional space and random projection.
+- Basics of machine learning.

 ### Course Assessment:
-Students will be accessed based on the following:
+Students will be assessed based on the following:
 - Homework (50%)
 - Quizzes (25%)
-- Projects (10%)
+- Project (10%)
 - Exam (10%)
 - Attendance (5%)